Waikato/weka-wiki/docs/generating_source_code_from_weka_classes.md

 **Note:** the Explorer can output source code as well, you only have to check the *Output source code* option in the *More options* dialog.

 # Filters
-With versions of Weka later than 3.5.6 or a [snapshot](snapshots.md) of the developer version, one can now also turn filters into source code.
+With versions of Weka later than 3.5.6 of the developer version, one can now also turn filters into source code.
 The process is basically the same as with classifiers outlined above.
 All filters that implement the `weka.filters.Sourcable` interface can be turned into Java code (again, check out the Javadoc for this interface, to see the filters implementing it).

 The following command turns an initialized ReplaceMissingValues filter into source code: